IT 55 - The Employment and Investment Incentive (EII) - Relief for Investment in Corporate Trades

-- Summary of the Business Expansion Scheme (BES)
+- Introduction and Summary of the Scheme

-- The Company
+- The Investor

-- The Trade
+- The Company and its Trade

-- Use of BES Money Invested
+- Use of EII Money

 - Capital Gains Tax